cowboyrb36-code/healthcare-analytics-project/README.md

 🏥 Clinical Insights

-The project includes SQL analysis of:
+Clinical analysis focuses on quality and outcomes:

 Abnormal Test Rates
 By medical condition